LispEngineer/genera-src/x11/README.md

 [View Keyboard Layout](http://www.keyboard-layout-editor.com/#/gists/1bdd2184b15cfed700133f1aeba23f1c)
 * `xquartz-87-enh.lisp` - An improved keyboard with better mappings.
 [View Enhanced Layout](TODO)
+* `xlib-patch.lisp` - A Genera patch file that fixes errors when Genera calls the `xlib:set-modifier-mapping` method by replacing it with a noop.
+See source code for details.

-If you're using Xquartz, load those files and then start your X-Windows Screen.
-The keyboard will be picked up automatically and configured properly.
+If you're using Xquartz, load the patch and then the keyboards you want, then `Save World` (for ease of reuse).
+Then
+`Start X Screen`.
+The keyboard type will be picked up automatically (from the server signature) and configured properly.

 This was designed for Xquartz 2.7.0_beta10 running on macOS 10.11.5 while using an 87-key Tenkeyless standard keyboard.

+You can see details of the mappings with these commands (and appropriate parameters):

+* `Show X Keyboard Mapping`
+* `Show Keyboard Layout`
+* `Select Activity Keyboard Control`

 # `xquartz-default-xmodmap.txt`